RainbowMiner/RainbowMiner/README.md

 - **PoolStatAverage** = set global default for all pool moving average live price trend [default=Minute_10]
 - **PoolStatAverageStable** = set global default for all pool moving average stable price trend [default=Week]
 - **EnableErrorRatio** = Enable yiimp pool price auto-correction [default=1]
-- **MaxErrorRatio** = Maxium error ratio for yiimp pool price auto-correction [default=1.5]
+- **MaxErrorRatio** = Maximum error ratio for yiimp pool price auto-correction [default=1.5]

 #### Select mining mode

 - **MiningMode** = possible values are "legacy", "device" and "combo", see explanation below
   - "legacy": one miner will handle all devices of one vendor together.
 Only NVIDIA, INTEL, AMD, CPU are possible to select.
   - "device" (default): each device group (e.g. GTX1070, RX570, CPU..) will get the most profitable miner to work on the different algorithm.
 If you have three different device groups, there will be three miners launched.
   - "combo": in addition to "device" mode, all possible combinations of device groups are taken into account.
 E.g. if all device types are considered most profitable for one specific miner, only one instance of the miner will be launched.
 Device types will only be combined for specific algorithm, if they have exactly equal params configured in miners.config.txt (the strings have to match).
-The combination of devices will be monitored seperately: if the combo is less efficient than single miners, it will be deactivated automatically.
+The combination of devices will be monitored separately: if the combo is less efficient than single miners, it will be deactivated automatically.
 - **EnableResetVega** = set to 1 to always reset Vega Gpus before mining

 #### Setup network operations